JKRPP/Mittelmass/README.md

 Speeches and team point categories are shown ordered by highest to lowest spread.
 Tapping an individual speech or category shows its breakdown by judge and category.
 Also includes controls to make judges trainees or show / hide the spreads view.
+Submission to Opentab can be performed using this view.

 - **Spreads**: Scaled down version of the chair view for wings and trainees, does not show chair controls.
 View is disabled by default and can be enabled